haukex/raspinotes/BaseInstall.md

 		3. Then, with commands that support it, you can use e.g. `ALL_PROXY=socks5h://localhost:12333 curl http://example.com`, for other commands use e.g. `sudo proxychains4 -q apt-get update` or `proxychains4 -q cpanm ...`

-	- Sometimes, on some WiFi nets, WiFi will stop working unless I reboot the Pi once in a while.
+	- Sometimes, on some Wi-Fi nets, Wi-Fi will stop working unless I reboot the Pi once in a while.
 	  This can be done via e.g. `sudo -i crontab -e`: `0 8 * * * /sbin/shutdown --reboot +5 2>/dev/null`

 	- Serial port: `sudo adduser pi dialout`, `stty -F /dev/ttyS0 19200 cs8 -parenb raw -crtscts -echo`, `cat /dev/ttyS0`